Can I put milk in a tea kettle?

 Also, they only warm milk without bringing it to a boil.

-Also, heating the milk changes its taste, as well as that of the tea you add it to.
+Another reason why many tea lovers don’t want to heat the milk is that heating the milk changes its taste, as well as that of the tea you add it to.

+Thanks for reading.
 I hope this article has helped clear any doubts you had about whether you can put milk in a tea kettle!